Jas-SinghFSU/hyprpanel-docs/docs/configuration/cli.md

 ## Toggling Menus

-Dropdown menus in Hyprpanel can be toggled via CLI commands using the `hyprpanel toggle` followed by the dropdown menu name.
+Dropdown menus in Hyprpanel can be toggled via CLI commands using the `hyprpanel toggleWindow` (or `hyprpanel t`) followed by the dropdown menu name.

 Here are the names of the menus: